jibranhaider/explicitSolidDynamics/README.md

 <hr>

 # License
-The tool-kit is released under the GNU General Public License (version 3).
-More details about the license can be found in the [LICENSE](LICENSE) file.
+This toolkit is released under the GNU General Public License (version 3).
+More details can be found in the [LICENSE](LICENSE) file.